Testing your campaign is the best way to ensure your campaign will display as expected when sent to your recipients' inboxes.

 - Delivery Doctor lets you test your campaign with many common spam filters and consumer ISPs, giving you insight into exactly what parts of your campaign might cause delivery issues.
 Delivery Doctor is included in all paid accounts.

-- Inbox Inspections let you see your campaign in your subscribers' favorite email clients to help you ensure your campaign appears pixel perfect and avoids spam filters.
-Monthly plans include the use of 25 inspections per week.
-Single inspections can be purchased for $3 each on Pay As You Go and Forever Free Accounts.
+- Inbox Inspections let you see your campaign in your subscribers' favorite email clients.
+Monthly Plans include the 25 inspections per week.
+Single inspections can be purchased for $3 each on Pay As You Go and Forever Free Plans.